Thomas Snelling: Life

-He carried on business as a coin dealer and bookseller at No. 163 Fleet Street, next the Horn Tavern (now Anderton's Hotel).
-His name often occurs as a purchaser at London coin-sales about 1766, and among his numismatic customers was William Hunter the anatomist.
+Snelling carried on business as a coin dealer and bookseller at 163 Fleet Street, London, next to the Horn Tavern (later the Anderton's Hotel).
+The 1756 Newbury Hoard came into his possession.
+He discussed it in his 1762 work on silver coins.

-He died on 2 May 1773, and his son, Thomas Snelling, carried on business as a printseller at 163 Fleet Street, and published posthumously two of his father's works.
+Snelling's name occurs as a purchaser at London coin-sales c.1766; and among his numismatic customers was William Hunter the anatomist.
+Another of his customers was the Rev. Joseph Kilner, who built up a collection that he left to Merton College.
+Snelling died on 2 May 1773, and his son, also Thomas Snelling, carried on business as a printseller at the same address, and published posthumously two of his father's works.

-Snelling's coins, medals, and antiques were sold by auction at Langford's, Covent Garden, 21–24 Jan.
-1774 (Priced Sale Catalogue in Medal Room, Brit.
-Mus.).
-The coins were principally Greek and Roman, but none of the lots fetched high prices.
+Snelling's coins, medals, and antiques were sold by auction at Langford's, Covent Garden, 21–24 January 1774.
+The coins were principally Greek and Roman.

-There are three portrait medals of Snelling in the British Museum, by G. Rawle, L. Pingo, and Kirk (Durand, Médailles et Jetons de Numismates, p.
-190).
-A portrait of him was drawn and engraved by John Thane, 1770, and William Tassie made a medallion of him (Gray, Tassie, p.
-147).
-There is also a medallion in the Tassie series (ib.) of his daughter, Miss Snelling.
+There are three portrait medals of Snelling in the British Museum, by G. Rawle, Lewis Pingo, and John Kirk.
+A portrait of him was drawn and engraved by John Thane, 1770, and William Tassie made a medallion of him.
+There is also a medallion in the Tassie series of his daughter.